Faleij/mongoose-toObject-project/README.md

 - `ret` - Document as plain Object
 - `options` - Transform options (Same as `obj` - if specified)

+(!) **CAUTION:**
-(!) **CAUTION**<br>level option is passed to the toObject method call of populated subdocuments and may not be compatible.
-Use with caution and if possible, avoid level option completely and depend on schema defaults instead.
-Function is the preferred level selector method in plugin options.
+The level option is passed to the toObject method call of populated subdocuments and it may not be compatible.
+Therefore use with caution and if possible, avoid level option completely and depend on schema defaults instead.
+A Function is the preferred level selector method in plugin options.

 ## Document#set(`path`, `val`, `[type]`, `[options]`)
 Added options:  same as [`toObject`](#toObject)